 Coronavirus Disease (COVID-19) Information

 Individuals and organizations around the world are taking aggressive steps to contain COVID-19.
-To contain the spread of COVID-19 and comply with the governor’s "stay-at-home" order and Restore Illinois Plan, SIU Carbondale is offering summer courses online or in other alternative formats that do not require face-to-face teaching.
+To contain the spread of COVID-19 and in compliance with the governor’s Restore Illinois Plan, SIU Carbondale is planning to offer fall classes in multiple formats, including in-person, online and hybrid (a mix of in-person and online).

 Offices are open Monday through Friday.
 Please do your part protect the health and safety of the Saluki community.
 Call or email to make an appointment whenever possible.
 Masks are required to enter buildings; in public spaces such as hallways, lobbies, reception areas and elevators; and whenever social distancing is not possible either indoors or outdoors.